Sweet Corn Ice Cream

 It may seem weird to infuse ice cream with corn, but it has actually been a favorite flavor in Central and South America for generations.
-And now it is coming into its own here in the States too.
+Helado de Elote is coming into its own here in the States too and I am hoping you’ll try my simple recipe in your own kitchen!

-Today I’m sharing my own sweet corn ice cream recipe that I developed for Parents magazine a few years ago.
-The buttery yellow color and subtle fresh corn flavor will make it all the rage in your kitchen too.
+It is a recipe I developed for Parents magazine a few years ago.
+The buttery yellow color and subtle fresh corn flavor are shockingly great.

 I love to top this ice cream with fresh berries such as blueberries and blackberries.
 The sweetness of the corn and cream pairs well with the tangy and sourness of the fresh berries.
 If you want to get extra festive, you can turn this ice cream into ice cream sandwiches.
 I love pairing it with these Peanut Butter Cookies!

-Step by Step Instructions To Make This Corn Ice Cream
+How To Make This Corn Ice Cream Recipe

 Step 1: Make ice cream mixture